corda/corda/docs/source/corda-network/governance-guidelines.md

 Board for voting.
 The representatives of the Board shall vote on a one vote per Director basis to approve or reject the Governance Event.

 Quorum for the Board shall require two thirds of the Directors to vote.
+Abstention is not a vote.
 The Board may continue to meet if quorum is not met, but shall be prevented from making any decisions at the meeting.
 Decisions by electronic vote without a meeting shall require a vote by two thirds majority of all Directors.

 Provided quorum is met, Constitutional Governance Events shall require a three quarters majority vote, and Mandatory Governance Events shall require a two thirds majority vote.

 In the event of a tied vote (the odd number of representatives is intended to avoid tied votes) the vote of the Chair shall carry the vote.
+If the Chair does not vote in the case of a tied vote, the Event will not be passed.

-All Governance Events proposed for consideration by the Board at a meeting shall be circulated in draft form to the members of the Board at least 1 week prior to the date of the meeting, and the text of such draft events may be altered at the meeting.
+All Governance Events proposed for consideration by the Board at a meeting shall be circulated in draft form to the members of the Board at least one week prior to the date of the meeting, and the text of such draft events may be altered at the meeting.

 The Foundation may chose to implement the tracking and voting for Governance Events using an on-ledger Corda application